Diagnosing a toothache

 Brushing regularly (with a fluoride-containing paste), flossing, and rinsing with mouthwash are generally good ways to avoid degradation of the teeth and avoid tooth damage.
 Healthy gums are also crucial to maintaining proper overall oral health, and preventing toothaches.
 There are many other causes of a toothache, and many will vary in terms of sensitivity to temperature, sensitivity to sweets, and pain while applying pressure.

-If you have a toothache that lasts longer than a few days, or is painful, call the dental office of Dr. Barry S. Segal and Dr. Rosenstein at 305-933-9911.
+If you have a toothache that lasts longer than a few days, or is painful, schedule a consultation with Dr. Barry S. Segal and Dr. Rosenstein at 305-933-9911.

 Dr. Steven Rosenstein and Dr. Barry Segal